wendlingd/Build-visual-web-design-element-inventory/README.md

 ## Example workflow:

-1. Run spider to locate tag of interest, for example collect every URLs where the form tag is found.
+1. Run spider to locate tag of interest, for example collect all URLs where the form tag is found.
 2. Feed the list of URLs to this py script.
 Example of script capability-xpath can locate form but use 'not contains' to avoid capturing your site search box, which probably appears on most pages).
 3. Import images into a photo management program.
 4. Crop images to your target design element.
-5. In Apple Photos I use AppleScript to automatically right the file name to the title, meaning the URL appears under the image.
+5. In Apple Photos I use AppleScript to automatically write the file name to the image title - making the URL appear under the image.
 5. Drag images into categories.
-In forms example, might be, forms to sign up for email updates, forms for database searches, forms for customer service requests, forms for evaluating services or events, license agreements, etc.
+In the forms example, we might divide the images this way: sign up for email updates, database search-simple, database search-advanced, customer service request forms, evaluating services or events, license agreements, etc.
-6. Output photo montages that you can use to set standards and level your design across the site, and plan your work.
+6. Output photo montages that you can use to set standards and make your design parallel across the site, and plan the work.

 ## More info